This article is for G Suite administrators. To manage your own groups, visit the Google Groups help.

 What happens if you...Have existing Admin console groups

-After you turn on Groups for Business, any groups you already created with the Groups control in your Admin console become visible in your corporate Groups directory, depending on each group's visibility settings.
-(Note that it might take up to 6 hours for the groups to appear).
+After you turn on Google Groups for Business, any groups that you already created with the Groups control in the Google Admin console become visible in your corporate Groups directory, depending on each group's visibility settings.
+(It might take up to 6 hours for the groups to appear.)
 Your existing groups keep their current sharing settings.
-For details, see Migrate Admin groups to Groups for Business.

 - Group discussion archives

 - Settings for group email footers, subject line prefixes, and message moderation

 - Existing groups are not deleted—Groups that you or your users created remain in your G Suite account.
 People who have permission to post to the group can still do so through email.
 To prevent the use of a group, you must also delete it.

 - You can still access groups in the Admin console—As an administrator, you still have access to all the groups in your account through the Google Admin console.